How much weight loss can you expect after gastric sleeve surgery?

-Gastric sleeve is a weight loss surgery procedure that helps patients lose a large amount of weight in a short period of time.
-If the post-op diet suggested by the patient’s nutritionist is followed, a patient can expect to lose a large amount of weight.
-On top of weight loss, gastric sleeve patients have seen major improvement or complete remission of specific co-morbidities such as obstructive sleep apnea, high cholesterol, high blood pressure and Type II Disease.
+Gastric sleeve is a weight loss surgery procedure that helps patients lose a significant amount of weight in a short period.
+If the post-op diet suggested by the patient’s nutritionist is followed, a patient can expect to lose a significant amount of weight.
+On top of weight loss, gastric sleeve patients have seen significant improvement or complete remission of specific co-morbidities such as obstructive sleep apnea, high cholesterol, high blood pressure and Type II Disease.

 Benefits of Gastric Sleeve

 Reduced hunger feelings: This is because the hunger-inducing hormone, ghrelin, is reduced significantly when the stomach size is reduced.

 No re-routing of the intestines occurs, which promotes healthy digestion